lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 - Events can easily be grouped by type
 - Event properties are informative and easily queryable

-The second requirement is more of a requirement is just a matter of picking the appropriate logging framework and the right log event repository.
+The second requirement is just a matter of picking the appropriate logging framework and the right event repository, which we'll get into later.

 The first requirement however is the one that made me drop my Trace redirecting idea, because it would've required me to give all events an event type id, which is very unappealing to me.
-I don't want to maintain an event type list somewhere that needs attention whenever I log something new, I hate this kind of housekeeping.
+I don't want to maintain an event type list somewhere that needs attention whenever I log something new.
+I hate this kind of housekeeping.

 ## Enter Serilog

 If you go to [Serilog's site](https://serilog.net/) they advertise their "powerful" structured logging as a major differentiator.
-Their structured logging mechanism relies on a **message template** DSL which is basically a more elaborate version of .NET's `String.Format`:
+Their structured logging mechanism relies on **message templates** that are basically a more elaborate version of .NET's `String.Format`:

 ```fsharp
 // this creates a log event of level "Debug"